This article covers how to configure your PAX S300 payment terminal device to work with RepairQ. For PAX D210 setup instructions, click here.

 The PAX S300 device must have its own connection to the internet, and your point of sale terminal must be able to connect to it over your local network.
 You must connect it with an ethernet cable to your network.

 It is highly recommended that the computer also be connected with an ethernet cable to your network.
 Wireless connections are not reliable for communicating with the PAX S300 and could result in sudden connection failures.
+It is also highly recommended that the ethernet cable runs directly from your PAX device to the router, as network switches will stop "DHCP"ing from happening and will not assign an IP address to the PAX device.

 1) Prepare your computer to communicate with the terminal